 CMOSNC7G and NCF15EA

 These cameras are plug and play; they are designed to work as soon as they are plugged in.
-If you need some instructions on wiring or general setup tips, check out the quick start guide that came with your camera or click here to see it.
+If you need some instructions on wiring or general setup tips, check out the quick start guide that came with your camera or click here.

 NC701G

 This camera is also plug and play, but it works differently than most because the signal is sent wirelessly.
-If you need some instructions on wiring or general setup tips, check out the quick start guide that came with your camera or click here to see it.
+If you need some instructions on wiring or general setup tips, check out the quick start guide that came with your camera or click here.

-Here are some additional articles to help you get set up:
+Here are some additional guides to help you get set up:

 Setting up and troubleshooting your wireless camera kit